Let me start off by saying, I am a nerd and I know it. There, I got that out. Now, onto the cell membranes.

 There are two main ways to gather this information.

 First, if you have spent years doing the things that damage them (from the list above), you can deduce with a good degree of certainty, that your cell membranes are compromised.
-EMF exposure, poor diet (high in sugar and processed foods, lacking in minerals and essential fats), toxic exposure (non-organic food, synthetic personal care products, unnatural household cleaners, etc.), its safe to say your cell membranes are crying out for help.
+EMF exposure, poor diet (high in sugar and processed foods, lacking in minerals and essential fats), toxic exposure (non-organic food, synthetic personal care products, unnatural household cleaners, etc.), it’s safe to say your cell membranes are crying out for help.

 The other way is through micronutrient testing.
 This can show you what nutrients you are deficient in and give you a better understanding of how to specifically supplement to support them.
 Please keep in mind though, even if you know exactly what supplements to take and how much, no supplement will take the place of lifestyle changes that are needed to be healthy.